syKevinPeng/syKevinPeng/README.md

 ### Hi there 👋
-My name is Siyuan, a PhD student at UMD and owner of two cats! <br />
+My name is Siyuan, a PhD student at UMD and owner of three cats! <br />
 [![My Skills](https://skillicons.dev/icons?i=py,pytorch,tensorflow,blender,figma&theme=light)](https://skillicons.dev)<br />

 - I just graudate from University of Maryland, College Park with a dual B.S degree in computer science and math-statistics.